mrcsmcl/Team4GDD/gameplay.md

 * Alarms and failed hacks have immediate and escalating consequences for both players:
         * **Leo’s World:** Increased guard patrols, tightened security, and potential lockdown protocols.
         * **Vinny’s World:** Puzzles become more complex and time-sensitive, with more aggressive digital defense systems appearing.
+Vinny can also trigger a backtracer program at virtually any time and failure to counteract it will result in an alert state for Leo.
         * **Persistent Alertness:** If Leo is detected and manages to escape, enemies in the affected area will remain on a heightened alert state for the remainder of the mission.
 While active pursuit may cease, their patrol patterns will be more vigilant, making subsequent stealth more challenging but still possible if no further detection occurs.
         * **Player-Induced Suspicion (Vinny's Actions):** Repeated use of certain digital distractions (e.g., flickering lights, minor alarm triggers) within a short period or a single mission will gradually raise the overall suspicion level of NPCs in Leo's environment.
 If this suspicion crosses a threshold, it can lead to guards actively investigating the anomaly or transitioning to a higher alert state, even without direct detection of Leo.